LACMIP/emu/docs/_documentation/digitizing.md

 ## Rehousing guidelines
 - Rehouse all lots destined for the **ST** collection in **short-sided boxes**.
 Occasionally, exceptions are made for large lots that might easily spill out of short-sided boxes.
 - Rehouse all lots destined for the **TX** collection in **tall-sided boxes**.
+- Smaller specimens and lots that comfortably fit in vials should be rehoused as such.
 - Avoid needlessly splitting lots to keep specimens from expanding into neighboring trays (and _especially_ drawers) when possible.
 Consider designating a few additional specimens as "TX" if that will ultimately mitigate tray overflow into another drawer.

 When all specimen sorting, identification, and rehousing is complete, arrange all boxes in this order: